 - Badass Adorable: A cute little teenager who stole a dangerous piece of experimental tech and has been putting it to devastating use (and surviving) ever since.

 - Just Like Robin Hood: Introduces herself as one who steals from the rich and give it to the poor.
 Initially subverted to later be played straight.
 She is a spy for Princess Mary and what she stole was to support her ill-ridden parents.
 They died before Ajna has contact with Kampan, and only during her personal quest that she decides to share her accumulated fortunes with the needy.
+Even then, she spends some of the fortune on gold plating for her Buster Arm.
+The Palette Swap that is unlocked after the quest even features a gold-colored Buster Arm.

 - No-Holds-Barred Beatdown: At the cost of all your remaining Iddhi Meter and Kampan's action points, she stomps down an enemy and delivers an absolutely brutal Rapidfire Fisticuffs ending with one final uppercut.